Saint Louis Symphony Orchestra: $52.2M Revenue, $32.3M Expenses

 - 2023

 Saint Louis Symphony Orchestra reported $52.2M in 2023 revenue — a mid-sized nonprofit by U.S. standards.
 Organizations in this bracket typically operate with a small permanent staff, project-based program structures, and modest reserves.
-Saint Louis Symphony Orchestra directs 80% of its expenses to programs — above the third-party-rater threshold for an efficient organization.
+On the financial-health factor, Saint Louis Symphony Orchestra runs thin — assets relative to annual spending fall below the cushion nonprofit-finance experts typically recommend.

 Five-year revenue trajectory is strongly positive: Saint Louis Symphony Orchestra has grown materially in real terms, which usually signals successful fundraising and program expansion.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Compensation for current officers and key employees runs $1.2M against $52.2M in revenue — within the band third-party charity raters typically consider reasonable for an organization of this size and complexity.
+This is an aggregate across all listed officers, not a single executive's salary.
 Saint Louis Symphony Orchestra sits in the cultural-nonprofit sector (Arts, Culture & Humanities).
 Museum, performing-arts, and cultural organizations carry distinctive financial patterns — earned revenue from ticket sales and admissions, plus a heavy reliance on endowment income and major donor cycles.

 How Saint Louis Symphony Orchestra Compares

-Saint Louis Symphony Orchestra directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 68/100 is 1 points below the Arts, Culture & Humanities category average.
-The organization holds 69.5 months of operating reserves, indicating strong financial stability.
+Saint Louis Symphony Orchestra earns a NonprofitTruth efficiency grade of C (54/100).
+That is 2 points below the Arts, Culture & Humanities category average.
+Compensation for current officers and key employees represents 2.30% of total revenue.
+The organization holds 69.5 months of operating reserves, indicating strong financial cushion.

 Revenue History